Russian hackers breached Dow Jones for trading tips: Bloomberg

 The Secret Service could not be immediately reached for comment on the Bloomberg report.
 The SEC declined to comment.

-Reporting by Supantha Mukherjee, Jessica Toonkel and Joseph Menn; Editing by Savio D'Souza, Sriraj Kalluvila and Michael Perry
+Reporting by Supantha Mukherjee, Jessica Toonkel and Joseph Menn; Editing by Savio D'Souza and Sriraj Kalluvila